sirjofri/Scalem-Docs/Scalem-User-Guide/How-to-Use/index.md

 With the plugin enabled, package your project using the `Development` configuration.
 Copy that project over to the target machine you want to test on, then run it.

+> Note: The `Development` configuration is only needed if you want to use a console command to capture scalability data.

 ### 2. Adjust the Performance on the Target Machine

 Use various techniques to adjust the quality settings to achieve what you defined for the target machine.